Yugma2605/gRPCrypto/README.md

     *   Price updates from the TradingView page should be reflected on the client with minimal delay.
     *   We prefer a push-based architecture over polling, which can introduce unnecessary delays.

-The following aspects will **NOT** be evaluated:

-*   **UI Aesthetics** A polished UI is not necessary as long as the application is fully functional.
-*   **Commit History** You may use brief or empty commit messages.

-## Running Your Submission
-We will use the following steps to run your project.
-Please ensure that your submission is configured correctly for this.

 1. Run `pnpm install --recursive` to install all dependencies.
 2. Run `./run.sh` to launch the application.
     *   This single script should handle all necessary steps, including code generation (e.g., `buf generate`) and starting both the frontend and backend servers.
 3. Open `http://localhost:3000` in a web browser.
 4. Test the functionality by adding and removing various tickers.

-## Submission
-*   The submission deadline is **7 days** after you receive access to this repository.
-*   Commit your changes directly to this repository.
-Do not create a fork.
-*   We encourage incremental commits to help us understand your development process.
-*   Please do not delete existing files in this repository, though you may modify them as needed.
-*   You are allowed to use any AI tools.
-*   If you have any additional comments or notes about your submission, please add them to a `COMMENT.md` file in the root of the repository.
-*   If you have any questions or need hints, please email `careers@projectpluto.co`.

-#### When you are ready to submit:

-Please send an email with the following details:
-*   **To:** `careers@projectpluto.co`
-*   **Subject:** `Fullstack Engineer Coding Assessment Submission`
-*   **Body:** Include a link to this repository.

-After submitting, we ask that you delete your local copy of the repository.